Self-Correcting Quantum Computers: Conditions for self-correcting quantum memories

+For example, in the 3D Kitaev model the qubits live in plaquettes and $X$ type excitations are associated with links.
+Such excitations are linked in the graph if the corresponding edges share a site of the original lattice.
+Connected sets take the form of closed paths.

-Rather than a single Hamiltonian model \eqref{Hamiltonian}, we consider a family of models $H_L$ with increasing system size $L$, each with a corresponding graph $\Gamma_L$.
-We assume that $|\Gamma_L|$, the number of nodes, is polynomial in $L$.
-The graphs $\Gamma_L$ must satisfy the following conditions for certain integers $\lambda,\mu,\nu$ and a positive number $\xi$ (all independent of $L$):
+Rather than a single Hamiltonian model \eqref{Hamiltonian}, consider a family of models $H_L$ with increasing system size $L$, each with a corresponding graph $\Gamma_L$.
+The number of nodes $|\Gamma_L|$ is assumed polynomial in $L$.
+We show that the following conditions, if satisfied by the graphs $\Gamma_{L}$, imply the stability of the encoded information.
+Here $\lambda , \mu , \nu $ are integers and $\xi $ a positive number.